dlt-hub/dlt/docs/website/docs/general-usage/resource.md

 :::

 ### Import external files
-You can import external files, i.e., `csv`, `parquet`, and `jsonl`, by yielding items marked with `with_file_import`, optionally passing a table schema corresponding to the imported file. `dlt` will not read, parse, or normalize any names (i.e., `csv` or `arrow` headers) and will attempt to copy the file into the destination as is.
+You can import external files, i.e., CSV, Parquet, and JSONL, by yielding items marked with `with_file_import`, optionally passing a table schema corresponding to the imported file. dlt will not read, parse, or normalize any names (i.e., CSV or Arrow headers) and will attempt to copy the file into the destination as is.
 ```py
 import os
 import dlt